 In January 2016, local people in Valbona Valley National Park learned of the plans to build as many as 14 hydropower plants along 30km of Valbona River, 8 of them wholly within the National Park.

 The procedure and content of the projects’ environmental impact assessments demonstrate non-transparent decision making, disregard for local communities’ well-being and indifference towards high conservation value ecosystems, including a complete disregard of the fact that the development is occurring in a protected area.

 If even one of these projects is realized, it will seriously impact and potentially destroy the tenuous ecosystems of this national park and compromise the purpose of a protected area as an ‘extremely valuable conservation area set aside to protect large-scale ecological processes, species and ecosystems characteristic of the area, which also provide a foundation for sustainable development’.

-Until there’s time to “migrate” (and edit!) the content, you can read more on our old webpage HERE.
+You can read more details on our old webpage HERE.

 Many, many thanks are due to WWF, who have been a tremendous support and partner.